 Get Discounts With an IKEA Family Card

-When uprooting, whether it’s moving cities or upgrading to a larger space, decorating from scratch, or trying to fill a new home can be overwhelming.
-Taking your time will save you money and guarantee that you select the best pieces for your new place without throwing things into your cart you don’t need.
-So, make an inspiration AND a buying trip.
+When uprooting, whether it’s moving cities or upgrading to a larger space, trying to fill a new home can be overwhelming.
+Taking your time will save you money and guarantee that you select the best pieces for your new place without throwing things into your cart that you don’t need.
+So, make an inspiration trip and a separate buying trip.
 IKEA’s layout is meant to be a journey, so on your first trip you can meander through the showroom, take pictures, and get ideas.
 Then, shortcut to the marketplace and pick up a few essentials, like bath towels and cutting boards.
 For your second trip, come back for the big buys.